Pathwise It\^o isometry for scaled quadratic variation: Definitions and properties

 where,

 where, $S_n = 1+2+\cdots + n$ for all $n\in \mathbb N$.
 This is a continuous function as a result of \cite[ Lemma 2.10]{das2021}.
-The Quadratic variation or the scaled quadratic variation at level $n$ can be represented as (see \cite{schied2016, das2021} for details), So we get:
+The Quadratic variation or the scaled quadratic variation at level $n$ can be represented as (see \cite{schied2016, das2021} for details), So we get, Similarly, This completes the proof of the example. \end{example}